Sukumar1118/Food-Order/Notes/Get-Hooked.md

 ● If we pass the listOfRestaurant(with any data) `data inside the useState()` as the
     default data, it will `render the data` on the screen using that initial data.

-# How could we modify the datam?
+# How could we modify the data?
 ● To modify we pass the second argument setListOfRestaurant we can name as we wish.
     setListOfRestaurant used to update the list.
     Syntax of useState():